-The Large (looking) Glass
+The Large (looking) Glass, sketch

 Credits by the Author(s)

 In the second semester of my study at DAE (contextual art at the Design Academy in Eindhoven).
 I tried to create a work by more authors.
 I made an openings setting (openings dance) with the request for others to add or follow up.
 I did this because the individual production of me and other designers was too painful to see.
 Many materials were spoiled for the artistic sketching and production of solo works.
-I couldn’t believe that an Institute like our most famous design school was mainly focussed on the individual and solo production of unique “design” works.
+I couldn’t believe that an Institute like our most famous design school was mainly focused on the individual and solo production of unique “design” works.